peteroupc/html3dutil/tutorials/filters.md

 ![**Mirror filtered image**](filters7.png)

 This filter does a horizontal flip of its pixels.
-Note that the filter, given below, reads not from the current pixel, but rather the pixel from the opposite side to the current pixel (it takes 1 minus the current X coordinate).
+Note that the filter, given later, reads not from the current pixel, but rather the pixel from the opposite side to the current pixel (it takes 1 minus the current X coordinate).